merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-kofams.md

 {{ codestop }}

 {.notice}
 The KEGG data that you already have on your computer has to be in the format expected by this program, or you'll run into errors.
 Pretty much the only reasonable way to get the data into the proper format is to run this program with the `--only-download` option.
 Otherwise you would have to go through a lot of manual file-changing shenanigans - possible, but not advisable.

+One more note: since this flag is most often used for testing the database setup capabilities of this program, which entails running `anvi-setup-kegg-kofams -D --only-database` multiple times on the same KEGG data directory, there is an additional flag that may be useful in this context.
+To avoid having to manually delete the created modules database each time you run, you can use the `--overwrite-output-destinations` flag:

+{{ codestart }}
+anvi-setup-kegg-kofams --download-from-kegg --only-database --kegg-data-dir /path/to/directory/KEGG --overwrite-output-destinations
+{{ codestop }}

+### Avoiding BRITE setup

+As of anvi'o `v7.1-dev` or later, KEGG BRITE hierarchies are added to the %(modules-db)s when running this program with the `-D` (`--download-from-kegg`) option.
+If you don't want this cool new feature - because you are a rebel, or adverse to change, or something is not working on your computer, whatever - then fine.
+You can use the `--skip-brite-hierarchies` flag:

+{{ codestart }}
+anvi-setup-kegg-kofams -D --skip-brite-hierarchies
+{{ codestop }}

+Hopefully it makes sense to you that this flag does not work when setting up from a KEGG snapshot that already includes BRITE data in it.

 ### How do I share this data?
 Suppose you have been living on the edge and annotating your contigs databases with a non-default version of %(kegg-data)s, and you share these databases with a collaborator who wants to run downstream programs like %(anvi-estimate-metabolism)s on them.
 Your collaborator (who has a different version of %(kegg-data)s on their computer) will likely get version errors as detailed on the %(anvi-estimate-metabolism)s help page.